-5 Battery banks 5.1 Do battery cells comply to IEC 61427-1 (for use in solar applications)?
+4.9 Is the charge regime designed and optimized for the offered battery cell type?
+Lead acid battery cells require a different charge regime compared to NiCd battery cells.
+The used charge regime should be confirmed by the battery supplier.
+5 Battery banks 5.1 Do battery cells comply to IEC 61427-1 (for use in pv applications)?
 Often batteries which are only suitable for UPS (= constant voltage) applications are offered which will result in a shorter lifetime.
-Compliance to IEC 61427-1 should be confirmed by a respectable inspection company.
+Compliance to IEC 61427-1 should be confirmed by a respectable notified body.
 5.2 Is the minimum number of duty cycles for 20% DOD = 6000 @ 25°C?
 DOD = Depth of discharge.
 A lower amount of cycles is not desirable for a high reliable SES as the lifetime expectancy will become too low.
 5.3 Is a maximum number of 4 battery sets in parallel considered for each (sub-)system?
 More than 4 battery sets in parallel will result in an improper / less accurate / unbalanced battery charging which will lead to a shorter battery lifetime for all battery sets.
 This is also a recommendation provided by the battery manufacturers.
 5.4 Is the minimum SOC (for VRLA) or maximum SOC (for NiCd) considered for a correct system sizing?
-The full battery capacity is never available since a VRLA battery should not be discharged completely (minimum SOC 15%-20%) and a NiCd battery for solar cannot be charged completely (maximum SOC 95%) in a solar energy system.
+The full battery capacity is never available since a VRLA battery should not be discharged completely (minimum SOC 15%-20%).
+A NiCd battery for solar can be discharged up to SOC 0% but cannot be charged completely (maximum SOC 95%).
 6 Battery box 6.1 Is the battery box providing enough ventilation even after being in service for a few months?
 In order to cool the batteries and to ventilate eventual hazardous gasses a good natural ventilation should be provided.
 The use of filters should be avoided as they get full of dust blocking the required ventilation.
-An IP43 battery enclosure is normally providing the required ventilation and enough protection against rain.
-7 ATEX/IECEx specific requirements 7.1 Are the offered hazardous area solar modules certified acc. to the latest ATEX/IECEx standard and allowed to be used at areas with a high change of an impact?
-An ATEX/IECEx Certificate of the solar module should be provided by the supplier and the special conditions for safe use to be read as sometimes these includes restrictions for use in the environment in which the solar module will be installed.
-7.2 Are the offered hazardous area solar modules or enclosures certified for the ambient temperature in which it will be used?
+An IP43 battery enclosure is providing the required ventilation and enough protection against water ingress.
+7 ATEX/IECEx specific requirements 7.1 Are the offered hazardous area PV modules certified according to the latest ATEX/IECEx standard and allowed to be used at areas with a high change of an impact?
+An ATEX/IECEx Certificate of the PV module should be provided by the supplier and the special conditions for safe use to be read as sometimes these includes restrictions for use in the environment in which the PV module will be installed.
+7.2 Are the offered hazardous area PV modules or enclosures certified for the ambient temperature in which it will be used?
 The ambient temperature should be mentioned on the ATEX/IECEx certificate.
-If not mentioned the maximum ambient temperature is 40°C. 7.3 Solar modules, assembled enclosures and complete control racks can only be produced by ATEX/IECEx certified companies.
-A valid ATEX examination certificate and/or IECEx notification should be provided proving that the company is allowed to produce Ex e an Ex d certified equipment.
+If not mentioned the maximum ambient temperature is 40°C. 7.3 Ex e PV modules, assembled Ex de enclosures and complete Ex de control racks can only be fabricated by ATEX/IECEx certified companies.
+A valid ATEX examination certificate and/or IECEx notification should be provided proving that the company is allowed to fabricate Ex e and/or Ex d certified equipment.